babelouest/ulfius/README.md

 ### Example source code

-See `example` folder for detailed sample source codes.
+Example programs are available to see the different functionalities available, see `example` folder for detailed sample source codes and documentation.

+### Questions, problems ?

+I'm open for questions and suggestions, feel free to open an issue or send a pull request if you feel like it!